 With optimized graphics trending on the web, text content is giving way to more graphically oriented messaging.
 The new visual experimentation is giving designers an opportunity to create a new web experience for the viewer.
 Although the rule of thumb in web design is to keep page elements and colors neutral, texture can add a good deal to the desired message being portrayed.
 For example, a counter top manufacturer can employ a stone texture in its web design to give visitors a vicarious sense of what the stone finish might feel like on the hand.
 This pseudo-tactile experience can go a long way to engage the potential customer and become a visual reference to how the product might “feel” in his or her kitchen.

 While rough stone texture may not work for a nursery furniture manufacturer, it might convey a relevant message for a business that wants to convey strength and security, such as a bank.
 Fabric textures may be appropriate for websites wanting to project softness and style.
 Such texture might be compatible with the coziness of a B and B or the elegance of a home design company.
 Depending on the nature of its texture, leather can elicit a range of feelings from a well worn sense of stability to a feeling of animal-like exuberance.

 Wooden textures can capture images ranging form polished mahogany depicting exclusivity to aged antiquity.
 Very often, patinaed wood brings the viewer to a more soothing time in the past such as the weathered look of a vacation cottage in Cape Cod.

 Properly executed, texture can set the tone for a rewarding web experience.
 That opens the door for more likely conversions.
-Now that’s a feeling a web designer can practically touch.
+Now that’s a feeling a web developer can practically touch.